-Industry grants totaling \$29,528 were received during the quarter as part of the terms of the \$200,000 award received from the National Research Council Industrial Research Assistance Program and previously disclosed to the public by the Company.
+Industry grants totaling \$26,081 were recorded as revenue during the quarter as part of the terms of the \$200,000 award received from the National Research Council Industrial Research Assistance Program and previously disclosed to the public by the Company.
 The funds have been primarily used to pay for some research costs and salary of an Arch scientist.
-As a result, salary expense was up to \$49,568 in the third quarter from \$23,547 the year before, an increase of \$26,021.
+As a result, salary expense was up to \$47,024 in the first quarter from \$26,767 the year before, an increase of \$20,257.

-Interest on long-term debt and bank charges increased to \$31,133 in the second quarter from \$19,034 in the same quarter last year mostly due to non-cash interest of approximately \$12,500 accruing on \$1,000,000 of delayed convertible notes issued by the Company since the third quarter of the 2018 fiscal year.
+Interest on long-term debt and bank charges increased to \$35,572 in the first quarter from \$19,789 in the same quarter last year mostly due to additional non-cash interest of approximately \$16,000 accruing on \$1,500,000 of delayed convertible notes issued by the Company since the first quarter of the 2018 fiscal year.

-Patent expenses for the quarter were \$2,250, lower by \$41,007 from last year due to a short-term slowdown in legal activity required to maintain the Company's patent portfolio.
+Patent expenses for the quarter were \$30,321, approximately unchanged from last year, an indication of stable costs year over year in relation to the Company's patent portfolio.

-Professional fees decreased to \$19,347 during the second quarter from \$31,791 a year earlier due to a short-term reduction in the use of outside legal and financial advisors during the quarter.
+Professional fees decreased to \$27,446 during the first quarter from \$44,923 a year earlier due to a short-term reduction in the use of outside legal and financial advisors during the period.